 Wayne Spence was born on the island of Jamaica.
 At the age of 10, he immigrated to the United States, and has called the New York City area his home ever since.

-Wayne was re-elected as President of the Public Employees Federation in June 2021, and was sworn into office on August 1, 2021, for a third three-year term.
-He is one of only two PEF Presidents to be elected to a third term.
+Wayne was re-elected for an historic fourth consecutive term as President of the Public Employees Federation in June 2024, and was sworn into office on August 1, 2024.
+He is the only president in the history of PEF to serve four three-year terms.

 Wayne graduated from a top public school, The Bronx High School of Science.
 He went on to earn a bachelor’s degree in Electrical Engineering from the New York Institute of Technology.
 During his time in college, he was known as a student leader and respected for his passionate advocacy for the student body.
 He founded the NYIT/Central Islip Campus Caribbean Society in 1996.